 - Teaching strategies

 - Provision made

 - Date for review

 - Success and/or completion criteria

-- The outcomes recorded of individual targets are recorded at review
+- The outcomes of individual targets are recorded at review

-The Learning Plan will record only that which is different from or additional to the normal differentiated curriculum, and will show assessment data to monitor pupil progress.
+The Learning Plan will record that which is different from or additional to the normal differentiated curriculum, and will show assessment data to monitor pupil progress.

-The Learning Plan will be reviewed at least termly and parental and pupil's views will be sought.
+Where applicable, the Learning Plan will be reviewed at least termly and parental/carer and pupil's views will be sought.

-SEN Resources
+SEND Resources